-B = baseline; R = randomisation; † Only participants recruited before April 2024
+B = baseline; R = randomisation; † Only participants recruited before April 2024, Only participants recruited before February 2025.

 5.9.
 Masking and unmasking

 The central research team, investigator site staff and participants will be masked to the allocation of treatment group, except for the Junior Trial Statistician and dispensing pharmacists.